zdharma-continuum/zsh-string-lib/README.md

 command line – with the `(z)` flag, and then removes one level of quoting with the `(Q)` flag).

+### @str-dump

+Dumps the contents of the variable, whether it's being a scalar, an array or a hash.
+The contents of the hash are sorted on the keys numerically, i.e.: by using `(on)` flags.

+An option `-q` can be provided: it'll enable quoting of the printed data with the `q`-flag (i.e.: backslash quoting).

+Arguments:

+1. The name of the variable of which contents should be dumped.

 <!-- vim:set ft=markdown tw=80 fo+=an1 autoindent: -->